marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

  3. Mapping/pseudo-mapping to cDNAs
  4. Collapsing UMIs and quantification of reads

+If using 10X Genomics library preparation method, then the [Cell Ranger pipeline](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) would be used for all of the above steps.

 ## 1. Formatting reads and filtering noisy cellular barcodes

 The FASTQ files can then be used to parse out the cell barcodes, UMIs, and sample barcodes.
 For droplet-based methods, many of the cellular barcodes will match a low number of reads (< 1000 reads) due to: